The best study methods are active and spaced. Use a small set of techniques consistently and you will see better recall, not just more time spent.

 3. Interleaving

-Mixing topics in a single session improves transfer.
-Instead of doing ten problems of the same type, mix them so you must choose the method each time.
+Mixing topics in a single session improves transfer and forces you to identify which approach applies to each problem.
+Instead of doing ten calculus integration problems in a row, mix in some differentiation and limit problems so you must choose the method each time.
+This mirrors how exams actually work—problems are not sorted by type.

 4. Elaboration